zac-heisey/zac-heisey.github.io/_lessons/lookin-good-with-css.md

 ![](https://cdn-images-1.medium.com/max/1600/1*FUtSmeRbiNcTEz9f3xu1MQ.png)The CSS rules between the <style> tags will be applied to corresponding elements of the same HTML file

 Internal CSS styles are preferred over inline styles because they take advantage of inheritance and make our code more flexible.
-However, we’re still not separating our concerns with internal CSS, which makes it less than ideal.
+However, we're still not separating our concerns with internal CSS, which makes it less than ideal.
 Also, since internal styles only apply to HTML elements on the same page, it means we have to re-write the same styles for _every page_ of markup in a web project.
 Again, not very scalable at all.

 **External CSS**